bakkerme/cursor-doctrine/README.md

 - Best default
 - Uses tools and applies diffs the most consistent out of all models

+## Claude 3.7 Thinking
+### Initial Assumptions + Community thoughts
+- Good for deep refactors

+### IRL Experience
+- Slow
+- May be better for teasing apart deeply combined code and refactoring
+  - Would that still be better than 3.5 + refactoring doc?

 ## o4-mini
 ### Initial Assumptions + Community thoughts
 - Good for planning